mvndi/docs/docs/rules.md

 **4.10 Underground transportation tunnels are not allowed. (tunnel length limit: 300 blocks)**

-**4.11** Water moats or simply any moat built around a base for the purpose of defending from attackers must not be wider than a chunk (16 blocks)**
+**4.11 Water moats or any moat built around a base for the purpose of fortification must not be wider than a chunk (16 blocks)**